chantastic/react-18-migration/README.md

 root.render(<App callback={() => console.log("renderered")} />);
 ```

+#### alternatives

+- this will call the callback with the DOM element ref. demonstrate that
+- you can also wrap the whole thing in a new div, if you don't want to modify app
+  - can't use fragment because there is no ref
+- could also just call the function if you don't care about getting a reference to the dom node

 ### Autamic batching

 #### Understand how event handler batching works in v16 and v17